-Dr. Wangusi’s began his career as and Environmental Engineer with Carollo Engineering P.C. in Kansas where he designed municipal potable water and waste water systems.
-He was a Management Consultant with Excelsior where he led a project with Strathmore University in Kenya in establishing agenda for their Water Governance Center and in the Department of Water Affairs and Forestry in South Africa in water resources planning.
-He worked as a technical adviser to rural communities in the South Eastern United States in capacity building in public utilities in areas such as governance, asset management, project financing and service delivery through the Rural Community Assistance Program.
+Dr. Wangusi’s began his career as an Environmental Engineer with Carollo Engineering in the Midwestern US where he designed municipal potable water and waste water systems.
+He was a Management Consultant with Excelsior Firm where he led a project with Strathmore University in Kenya in establishing their Water Governance Center and consulted with the Department of Water Affairs in South Africa in water resources planning.
+He has also worked as a Technical Advisor for the US federal government in capacity building for rural water utilities in areas such as governance, asset management, project financing and service delivery through the Rural Community Assistance Program.

-He serves as a patron of the Teachers Environmental Rescue an NGO focused on tree planting among school children in Kenya and is a member of the Green Belt Movement.
-He has been the recipient of numerous awards and recognition for his environmental work most notably the Rotary International Ambassadorial Research Fellowship from Rotary International, 100 Projects for Peace Grant from the Shelby Davis Foundation, Akili National Science Foundation Grant from the National Research Foundation of South Africa.
+He serves as a patron of the Teachers Environmental Rescue an NGO focused on tree planting among school children in Kenya.
+He has been the recipient of the Rotary International Ambassadorial Research Fellowship, Shelby Davis Foundation Projects for Peace Award and a National Research Foundation of South Africa Award.

-He holds a Ph.D in Engineering from the University of Florida.
+He holds a Ph.D in Agricultural and Biological Engineering from the University of Florida.